ftarazona/STM32/executables/README.md

 Just before jumping to the first printf, the string is first stored in r3 then moved to r0.
 With O1, the string is immediately stored in r0.

+Finally we focus on "const2 dump" (const char\* const msg) Adding const enables the compiler to translate the first printf with puts.